A College Visit Checklist For a Valuable College Visit

 By Kimberly Yavorski

-Here are the tips for college visits I’ve found most helpful over the years.
+Here is my college visit checklist, with the tips for college visits that I’ve found most helpful over the years.

 1. Reserve Your Spots.
 Most schools prefer that you reserve a spot (some require it) for the events during your visit.
 Depending on the school, there may be a group information session and tour, or a private tour, and time to speak with an admissions officer.
 Some schools offer admissions interviews, others do not.
 In some cases, your child can sit in on a class or even stay overnight with a student.
 Many schools also have an open house, often on a Saturday, with more extensive programming.
 This information is usually spelled out on the “admissions” section of a college’s website.
 Typically, you can reserve a spot online, but don’t wait until the day of — or even the week before — as events can fill up, especially during the spring.